|

 Like numbers three and four, this question can make a potential employer wonder if a candidate is more interested in getting out of work than contributing.
 It is especially frowned upon in fields requiring significant motivation from the get-go.

-financial representative is what you make of it.
+"A career as a financial representative is what you make of it.
 Your hard work helps determine your rewards.
-You have the ability to be your own boss, build your own practice and arrange your own schedule, while making a positive impact on your clients' lives," says Randi Michaelson, a director of recruitment and selection for the McTigue Financial Group in
+You have the ability to be your own boss, build your own practice and arrange your own schedule, while making a positive impact on your clients' lives," says Randi Michaelson, a director of recruitment and selection for the McTigue Financial Group in Chicago who recruits career changers to work as Northwestern Mutual financial representatives.
+"In the beginning, it takes time, energy and commitment, but successful financial representatives -- like successful entrepreneurs -- are able to enjoy work-life balance among other rewards."

 6. If I'm hired, when can I begin applying for other roles within the company?